dora-rs/dora-rs.github.io/docs/guides/getting-started/conversation_py.md

           └── test_talker_2.py
    ```

-3. Go ahead and add another node to the workspace with
+3. For example you can add another node to the workspace with

    ```bash
     dora new --kind node talker --lang python
    ```

-   Now open up the `talker/talker/main.py` file in your text editor.
+   Now open up the `talker-1/talker_1/main.py` file in your text editor.

 4. How the default node works